 Eat these foods

 A healthy diet and lower anxiety levels seem to go hand-in-hand.
 Information from Harvard Medical School refers to something called “nutritional psychiatry.”
 In other words, your brain responds to the foods you eat.
 This can affect your mood.
 Cut way down (or completely eliminate) high-sugar diets and processed foods.
-Here are some healthy suggestions:
+Here are some healthy suggestions for natural anxiety relief:

 - Blueberries and peaches contain nutrients that relieve stress and have a calming effect.